debear92/who-said-it/README.md

 [View the live project here](https://debear92.github.io/who-said-it/)

-Who Said It it's quiz game where users are presented with a prompt that could either be a Taylor Swift's lyric or a Shakespeare's quote.
+Who Said It it's a quiz game where users are presented with a prompt that could either be a Taylor Swift's lyric or a Shakespeare's quote.
 The user will have to choose the right answer and get a score of 6 or beyond to win the game.

 # Table of Contents
 - [User Experience](#user-experience)